Best Life Insurance for Inmates in 2025 (Check Out the Top 10 Companies)

 - Policy Continuation: If an individual purchases a policy before going to prison, their coverage remains active as long as premiums are paid.

-- Optional Add-Ons: Critical illness and accidental death are the other options to help additional benefits for the families.
+- Optional Add-Ons: Critical illness and accidental death are other options that provide additional benefits for families and increase life insurance coverage.

 Cons